The 2007 Cuba Debacle

-It was good we left some money in the room.
+It was good we left some money in the place.
 In just a few short hours in Cuba we had been tortured, robbed, harassed, and were going broke fast.
 So, we went back to the hotel and tried to get on the next flight to ANYWHERE, but were informed no flights were available until the day we were scheduled to leave.

 Trying to make plans was difficult.
 We were getting billed 4$ USD per minute for phone calls.
-Fabian told us our money would be sent by Western Union and everything would be fine.
+Fabian told us our money would be sent by the Western Union and everything would be okay.
 We go to the pool for lunch.
-In my opinion, Cuba is boring, packed mostly with vacationing baby-boomer Europeans.
-We walked down to old town Havana, which seemed pretty cool, until we made it to the ocean.
+In my opinion, Cuba is annoying, packed mostly with vacationing baby-boomer Europeans.
+We walked down to old town Havana, which seemed pretty cool until we made it to the ocean.
 I was wondering why no one was in the water until I saw the oil pollution that would make the Exxon Valdez look like an oil leak from a ’79 Chevy!
 Under the rule of Castro, Cuba never had emissions standards.
 Hence, what could be beautiful beaches were now an uninhabitable oil slick you could light with a match.

 Still aware of the imminent monetary issues, but hell-bent on doing something fun — we decide to go out to a club Fabian recommended.
 The place sucked.
 I would rather eat a cyanide capsule buffet than hear one Reggaetón song again!
 We cut the night short, but not before a rather embarrassing Mexican standoff with an obese 50 year-old-pear-shaped Dutch stewardess my business partner was trying to pick up at the hotel bar.